Chesca22/ChatApplication/README.md

 CHAT APPLICATION

-Create a chat application to connect over the network and chat across computers.
+Creating a chat application to connect over the network and chat across computers.

-How will I complete this project?

-1. Organize the folders for your module (application), to house both your codebase and the tests.

-2. Write tests to cover all the methods to be written before development begins (TDD (Test Driven Development)).

-3. Make logical assumptions where necessary.

 Steps to evaluate.

-4. Code
+ Code

 a.
 At Minimum